When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 The Titanic Was Already on Fire When She Left Southampton

-According to fireman Frederick Barrett and Charles Hendrickson, it wasn’t until the ship had departed Southampton that they began to dig out the coal.
+According to firemen Frederick Barrett and Charles Hendrickson, they didn’t begin to dig out the coal until the ship had departed Southampton.

-The ‘Ships Rules and Uniform Regulations’ were in effect at the time and they said that:
+The ‘Ships Rules and Uniform Regulations’ were in effect at the time, and they said:

 The respective senior engineers of each watch, before going off duty, must go through the coal bunkers, and note their condition on the log-slate, and should there be any signs of spontaneous combustion taking place, they are at once to report same to the Chief Engineer, who is immediately to notify the Commander.